Why is Jefferson County PUD replacing its meters?

 What is an advanced meter?

 An advanced meter is a digital device that collects energy-use information, measured in kilowatt hours, and broadcasts that data via Radio Frequency (RF) transmission to the utility.
 An advanced meter can also receive broadcasts back from the PUD.
 The information to and from the advanced meter is encrypted and sent through a secure wireless network.
-There are approximately 64.7 million advanced meters installed in the US alone.
+As of 2018, there were approximately 64.7 million advanced meters installed in the US alone.

 Advanced Meter, Smart Meter, What’s the Difference?